MicrosoftDocs/architecture-center/docs/reference-architectures/hybrid-networking/hub-spoke-content.md

 #### Spoke connections to remote networks through a hub gateway

-To configure spokes to communicate with remote networks through a hub gateway, you can use virtual network peering or connected network groups.
+To configure spokes to communicate with remote networks through a hub gateway, you can use virtual network peerings or connected network groups.

-To use virtual network **Peerings**:
+To use virtual network peerings, in the virtual network **Peering** setup:

 - Configure the peering connection in the hub to **Allow** gateway transit.
 - Configure the peering connection in each spoke to **Use the remote virtual network's gateway**.